lklok66/ice/cs/demo/Ice/sl/hello/README.txt

 IIS instructions:

-1) Copy clientaccesspolicy.xml to your web server document root directory.
+1) Copy clientaccesspolicy.xml to your web server document root
+   directory:

    > xcopy clientaccesspolicy.xml C:\inetpub\wwwroot\

-2) Check that the policy file is accessible at the following url:
+2) Verify that the policy file is accessible at the following URL:

    http://localhost/clientaccesspolicy.xml